 Probiotics :

-These "good bacteria" found in yogurts, kefir, and fermented products strengthen the intestinal flora, a pillar of immunity.
+These "good bacteria" found in yogurts, kefir, and fermented products strengthen the gut flora, a cornerstone of immunity.

-2. Foods to Favor According to the Season
+2. Foods to Prioritize According to the Season

-In this period of renewal, choose green vegetables rich in chlorophyll, such as spinach, asparagus, and artichokes.
+In this season of renewal, choose green vegetables rich in chlorophyll, such as spinach, asparagus, and artichokes.
 These foods promote gentle detoxification and strengthen your natural defenses.

-Rich in water fruits, such as watermelons, melons, and berries, help you stay hydrated while providing a powerful dose of vitamin C and antioxidants.
-Salads made of raw vegetables are also ideal.
+Fruits high in water content, such as watermelons, melons, and berries, help you stay hydrated while providing a powerful dose of vitamin C and antioxidants.
+Salads made with raw vegetables are also ideal.

-With the arrival of the cold, root vegetables like carrots, sweet potatoes, and beets provide reserves of vitamin A, which protects the mucous membranes.
-Combine them with lentils or chickpeas for a source of plant-based protein.
+With the arrival of cold weather, root vegetables like carrots, sweet potatoes, and beets provide reserves of vitamin A, which protects the mucous membranes.
+Combine them with lentils or chickpeas for a boost of plant-based protein.

 Winter: vitamins despite the frost

-In winter, think of frozen fruits and vegetables that retain their nutrients.
+In winter, consider frozen fruits and vegetables that retain their nutrients.
 Soups made with a variety of vegetables, combined with spices like turmeric and ginger, are perfect for boosting immunity.

-For my part, I complete with a good multivitamines, of quality, to ensure that I do not miss out on vitamins and have an optimal immune system.
+For my part, I add a good one multivitamins, quality, to ensure I don't run out of vitamins and maintain an optimal immune system.

-No matter the season, The dried fruits, like apricots, figs, dates, cranberries, and white mulberries, are true nutrient powerhouses.
+No matter the season, dried fruits like apricots, figs, dates, cranberries, and white mulberries are true nutrient powerhouses.
 Rich in antioxidants, potassium, iron, and fiber, they support the immune system while improving digestive health.
-They provide a good energy "boost."
-However, one should not overindulge, as their concentration of natural sugar is higher due to being dehydrated.
+They provide a great energy boost.
+However, it's important not to overdo it, as their natural sugar concentration is higher due to dehydration.

 3. Probiotics and Fermented Foods: A Healthy Microbiome for Strong Immunity

 A balanced gut microbiome is essential for good immune health.
-Probiotics, found in plain yogurt, kefir, unpasteurized sauerkraut, and miso, strengthen natural defenses by regulating beneficial bacteria in the gut.
+Probiotics, found in plain yogurts, kefir, unpasteurized sauerkraut, and miso, strengthen natural defenses by regulating beneficial bacteria in the gut.

-Prebiotic fibers, found in garlic, onions, bananas, and Jerusalem artichokes, nourish these bacteria and enhance their effectiveness.
+Prebiotic fibers, found in garlic, onions, bananas, and Jerusalem artichokes, feed these bacteria and enhance their effectiveness.

 - Fatty fish (salmon, sardines)